bioconnector/workshops2015/lessons/rnaseq-1day/analysis.md

 We can investigate this data a bit more using some of the basic R functions before going on to use more sophisticated analysis tools.

-Calculate the mean for each gene for each condition.
+We will calculate the mean for each gene for each condition.
 First make a copy of the data, because we'll need it later.
 We will work on the copy.

 ```r